BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 > If your custom armor doesn't move at all, it could mean that it is not correctly parented to the armature or it does not have weights.
 {.is-danger}

-For ou example, we will start with checking the Head_M bone by selecting it and rotating it.
+For our example, we will start with checking the Head_M bone by selecting it and rotating it.
 ![22_rotating_bone.gif](/weight_painting_armor_tutorial/22_rotating_bone.gif)

 We can see that there are a few weighting issues here: